Indonesia's Coretax has 22 published defects — 5.9 million SPT filings still missing.

 02Who solves this today

-Indonesia-active vendors that publicly self-market to the Coretax / PJAP resmi DJP / e-Faktur / e-Bupot niche on their own homepage — Penyedia Jasa Aplikasi Perpajakan officially appointed by the Direktorat Jenderal Pajak whose front pages name Coretax integration as the operator promise.
+Indonesia-active DJP-appointed tax-application providers (PJAPs, Penyedia Jasa Aplikasi Perpajakan) that publicly self-market to the Coretax / e-Faktur / e-Bupot niche on their own homepage.
 Each entry verified live and self-marketed in the niche on the date of writing.
-The DJP Coretax portal is the regulator's own platform and is cited in section 01 as the source of the regime, not as a third-party vendor.
+The DJP Coretax portal itself is cited in section 01 as the source of the regime, not as a third-party vendor.
 The list is intentionally narrow.